The Sacrifice That Ended All Sacrifices — Modern Paraphrase | fresh.bible

 Then the author brought in the as a witness:

 That's the conclusion of a nine-chapter argument.
-The old system reminded you of your sins annually.
+The old system reminded you of your annually.
 The new erases them permanently.
 God doesn't just forgive and move on — he forgets.
 Not because he's absent-minded, but because the debt no longer exists.
 There's nothing left to remember.

 Now the tone shifted.
 The theology was done.
 The argument was made.
 And the author turned to the reader with one of the warmest, most direct invitations in :